(traditional resume available upon request)

 You want a likable company with service skills, company ethics, and good manners.

-- I want to teach and organize games and fun activities (group activity coordinator).
+- I want to create, teach, and organize games and activities (gamification consultant).

 You want passionate and productive employees.